 4. It's a good idea to name your "estate" as beneficiary of your 401(k) or other retirement plan.
 Generally speaking, it is not a good idea to name your estate as a beneficiary of your retirement plan.
 There are few advantages to this practice, and many disadvantages.
 Naming your estate as beneficiary can limit the options your heirs will have for taking money out of your retirement plan after you die.
 For example, your spouse might not be able to roll over the plan into his or her own IRA.

-6. Every year after you turn 70-1/2, you are required to take money out of your 401(k).
-If you continue to work past age 70-1/2, you are not required to take money out of your 401(k) until you actually retire, unless you are an owner of the business.
+6. Every year after you turn 72, you are required to take money out of your 401(k).
+This is the general rule for 401(k)s and IRAs.
+However, if you continue to work past age 72, you are not required to take money out of your current 401(k) until you actually retire, unless you are an owner of 5% or more of the business.
+This does not apply to 401(k)s from previous employers.

 8. If your children are the beneficiaries of your 401(k) or other retirement plan, they can roll over the plan into their own IRA when you die.
 A spouse is the only beneficiary who is allowed to roll over your retirement plan into his or her own IRA.
 No other beneficiary may do so, not even your children.